-Data stored in a Qumulo system can be viewed both in its current form and in previous versions via snapshots.
+Data stored in a Qumulo file data platform can be viewed both in its current form and in previous versions via snapshots.
 These snapshots use a unique write-out-of-place methodology that only consumes space when changes occur.
 This makes Qumulo's snapshots both efficient and performant.
 Snapshots are controlled by a snapshot policy that articulates the portion of the namespace to be protected, the frequency of the snapshots, and how long the snapshots are kept.

 Snapshots policies can be linked with replication policies.
-This enables snapshots to be replicated to a second Qumulo system and enables frequent snapshots to be kept on one Qumulo system and less frequent snapshots on another (a common enterprise data loss and ransomware protection strategy).
-Snapshots can be restored by administrators via the UI/CLI/API, or by end users via client OS tools (e.g. "Previous Versions" in Windows).
-The limit on the total number of snapshots in a Qumulo system is measured in the tens of thousands, higher than most other systems.
+This enables snapshots to be replicated to a second Qumulo file data platform and enables frequent snapshots to be kept on one Qumulo file data platform and less frequent snapshots on another (a common enterprise data loss and ransomware protection strategy).
+Administrators can restore snapshots and individual files can be restored via the visual interface/CLI/API, or directly by end-users via client tools (e.g. "Previous Versions" in Windows).
+The limit on the total number of snapshots in a Qumulo file data platform is measured in the tens of thousands, higher than most other systems.